20 min read

 Some semi-auto packers are more automated than others.

-Given that there are hardly any known folder-gluer packers on the market that could be classified as a semi-auto packer, we’ll use our semi-auto packer, the Ergosa, as an example.
+Given that there are hardly any known folder-gluer packers on the market that could be classified as a semi-auto packer, we’ll use our semi-automatic packer, the Ergosa, as an example.

 This means that you have the capability of adding and removing any of those aforementioned modes based on your production requirements.
 This way you never have to pay for a specific mode that you would never really use.